Information-theoretic Classification Accuracy: A Criterion that Guides Data-driven Combination of Ambiguous Outcome Labels in Multi-class Classification: Search space pruning

 Proposition~\ref{prop:criterion} provides a rule for pruning the search space.
 The left-hand side of \eqref{eq:criterion} must be no greater than $1$.
 Hence, if the accuracies $\p(\phi_{\pi_K}^{\mathcal C, \mathcal D_t}(\bX)=Y \mid Y=i)$ and $\p(\phi_{\pi_K}^{\mathcal C, \mathcal D_t}(\bX)=Y \mid Y=j)$ are high enough such that the right-hand side is greater than 1, there is no way for \eqref{eq:criterion} to hold, and we can remove $\pi_{K-1}^{(i,j)}$ from the search space.

-Our simulation results show that this pruning strategy is effective and can reduce the number of the s-ITCA evaluations by about half (Tables \ref{table:search-8} in the main text and Table~\ref{table:serach-large} in Supplementary Material).
+Our simulation results show that this pruning strategy is effective and can reduce the number of s-ITCA evaluations by about half (Tables \ref{table:search-8} in the main text and Table~S3 in Supplementary Material). \end{appendices} \stopcontents